tytydraco/yessleep/out/Jake_doesnt_like_coffee_anymore_Part_1.md

 The emails kept on coming.
 Nothing I could do, or anyone else could do, seemed to have any effect.

-&#x200B;

-*My own darling Alicia,*
+***My own darling Alicia,***

-*Why are you ignoring me?
+***Why are you ignoring me?
 Why can't you come to see me again, just once?
 You've no idea how much good that would do me.
-I know we no longer work together but can't you do at least that for me?*
+I know we no longer work together but can't you do at least that for me?***

-&#x200B;

 'How the hell could I do that, even if I wanted to, when I haven't the *least* idea who the fuck you are,' I muttered under my breath in front of my machine.